Use Categorical Data to Detect and Prevent Data Exfiltration from AWS CloudTrail logs

-In our previous blog, Identifying stolen credential use in AWS CloudTrail logs with high confidence using categorical anomaly detection, we discussed the “False-positive reducing” power of analyzing the categorical data in AWS CloudTrail logs to identify novel behaviors.
+In our previous blog, Identifying stolen credential use in AWS CloudTrail logs with high confidence using categorical anomaly detection, we discussed the power of graph machine learning to analyze the categorical data in AWS CloudTrail logs to identify novel or anomalous behaviors.
 We then compared thatDot Novelty Detector findings to the results of traditional statistical anomaly detection tools.
 This article builds on our previous analysis to further investigate the use of categorical anomaly detection to identify multi-stage exploit campaigns in AWS CloudTrail logs.

 AWS CloudTrail monitors calls to AWS services and delivers detailed logs, providing a complete audit of management calls, with optional inclusion of data calls.
 To detect attacks effectively, you will need both, but the resulting high volume of log events creates a glut of data, making it very difficult to detect a behavioral attack like data exfiltration.